African American–Jewish relations: Black Power movement

-Southern Jews in the civil-rights movement
+Southern Jews' response to the civil rights movement

-The vast majority of civil-rights activism by American Jews was undertaken by Jews from the Northern and Western states.
+The vast majority of civil rights activism by American Jews was undertaken by Jews from the Northern and Western states.
 Jews in the Southern states engaged in virtually no organized activities on behalf of civil rights.
 This lack of participation was puzzling to some Northern Jews, due to the "inability of the northern Jewish leaders to see that Jews, before the battle for desegregation, were not generally victims in the South and that the racial caste system in the south situated Jews favorably in the Southern mind, or 'whitened' them."
 However, there were some Northern Jews who participated in the civil-rights movement as individuals.

-From 1946 until his death in 1973, Rabbi Jacob Rothschild was the rabbi of Atlanta's oldest and most prominent synagogue, The Hebrew Benevolent Congregation, also known as "the Temple", where he distinguished himself by speaking out as an outspoken proponent of civil rights.
+From 1946 until his death in 1973, Rabbi Jacob M. Rothschild was the rabbi of Atlanta's oldest and most prominent synagogue, The Hebrew Benevolent Congregation, also known as "the Temple", where he distinguished himself by speaking out as an outspoken proponent of civil rights.
 Upon his arrival in Atlanta (after living in Pittsburgh for most of his life), Rabbi Rothschild was disturbed by the depth of the racial injustice which he witnessed, and he resolved to make civil rights a focal point of his rabbinical career.
 He first broached the topic of civil rights in his 1947 Rosh Hashanah sermon, but he remained mindful of his status as an outsider and, during his first few years in Atlanta, he proceeded with caution in order to avoid alienating his supporters.
 By 1954, however, when the U.S. Supreme Court issued its Brown v.
 Board of Education decision, which called for the desegregation of public schools, race relations had become a recurring theme of his sermons, and Temple members had grown accustomed to his support of civil rights.

 At the same time, he reached out to members of the local Christian clergy and he also became active in civic affairs, joining the Atlanta Council on Human Relations, the Georgia Council of Human Relations, the Southern Regional Council, the Urban League, and the National Conference of Christians and Jews.
 In order to promote cooperation with his Christian colleagues, Rothschild established the Institute for the Christian Clergy, an annual daylong event that was hosted by the Temple each February.
 Black ministers were always welcome at the Temple's interfaith events, and, on other occasions, Rothschild invited prominent Black leaders, such as Morehouse College president Benjamin Mays, to lead educational luncheons at the Temple, despite objections from some members of his congregation.